- Course providers

-Jonathan Farnhill became a Trustee of Signature in 2010 and Chair from September 2015.
+Jonathan Farnhill became a Trustee of Signature in 2010 and was Chair from 2015-2017.
 His current post is as the Generous Giving Adviser, working for the Diocese of Oxford, which he took up in May 2017.
 Prior to that Jonathan was Chief Executive of Exeter Royal Academy for Deaf Education for over ten years, a charity which runs a day and residential school and college for deaf students, an assessment centre for deaf children, a children’s home, a housing project for deaf adults, a counselling service and a family support project.

 He was previously the Chair of the Social Enterprise ‘Chime’ which delivers audiology services for NHS Devon, and Vice-Chair of Governors of Clyst Vale Community College.
 Jonathan holds the Open University’s Certificate in Management and has an MA in Applied Theology.
 His book – “The Porcupine Principle (and other fundraising secrets)” – was published by the Directory of Social Change and this has led to him being a regular speaker at charity conferences in the UK and Europe”.